Powerful storms kill at least 40 across northern India

-LUCKNOW, India (AP) — Powerful wind and rain storms have swept across northern India, with authorities saying at least 40 people have been killed.
+LUCKNOW, India (AP) — Powerful wind and rain storms swept across northern India, demolishing houses, uprooting trees and killing at least 40 people as winds turned the skies brown with dust and sand, officials said Monday.

-Meteorological officials say winds reached up to 109 kilometers per hour (68 miles per hour) Sunday, blowing down trees and power lines and demolishing homes.
-Trains and commuter rail lines were paused and dozens of flights were diverted from New Delhi’s international airport as the storm blew into the city, turning the sky brown with dust and sand.
+Most of the deaths occurred when winds and falling trees caused buildings to collapse, leaving people buried in the wreckage.
+In the town of Bareilly, the minaret of a mosque fell on a group of people taking shelter in the courtyard, killing five of them.
+Three more were injured in the incident.

-Authorities in Uttar Pradesh state say 38 people were killed there.
-At least two more were killed in New Delhi.
+Meteorological officials say winds reached up to 109 kilometers per hour (68 miles per hour) Sunday.
+Trains and commuter rail lines were paused and dozens of flights were diverted from New Delhi’s international airport as the storm blew into the city.

-Prime Minister Narendra Modi said in a tweet that he was “saddened by the loss of lives due to storms in some parts of the country.”
+At least 38 people were killed in sprawling Uttar Pradesh state, which has a population of more than 210 million people, said government spokesman Avnish Awasthi.
+He said 50 people had been injured when uprooted trees fell on houses, with 38 of those people admitted to hospitals.
+At least two more people were killed in New Delhi.

 Most Read Nation & World Stories